Euthanasia in Spain

-Euthanasia in Spain has been legal since June 25, 2021, when the Organic Law for the Regulation of Euthanasia came into force, three months after its publication in the Boletín Oficial del Estado (BOE; English: Official State Gazette), after being approved by the Cortes Generales on 18 March 2021.
+Euthanasia in Spain has been legal since 25 June 2021, when the Organic Law for the Regulation of Euthanasia came into force, three months after its publication in the Boletín Oficial del Estado (BOE; English: Official State Gazette), after being approved by the Cortes Generales on 18 March 2021.
 Said law decriminalizes medical aid to die and specifies who, when and with what requirements it may be provided.
 With its approval, Spain became the sixth state in the world to recognize nationwide the right to euthanasia.
+Between June 2021 and December 2022, there have been an estimated 370 cases of euthanasia deaths.

 History

 In 1984 the Spanish federation Derecho a Morir Dignamente (Right to Die with Dignity) was founded under the name Association Right to Die with dignity - DMD.
 On December 13, 1984, the DMD association under the number 57889 was registered within the Ministry of the Interior, legalizing a citizen movement to respect the freedom of the individual at the end of their life.
 This association considers Carlos Gómez as the pioneer of the fight in Spain for the recognition of euthanasia.
 Gómez, a man from Santander with leukemia, published that same year of 1984 an opinion forum in the newspaper El País titled Dare to die gives life.
 In it he said: «There is no doubt that a social taboo that is much more repressive than the one that worked on sex has begun to break down.
 I mean the taboo of death, or better, the way to die».
 Carlos Gómez died the following year without heeding his living will.

 In 1986, the General Health Law approved that year allowed patients to refuse treatment requesting voluntary discharge.

 The case of Ramón Sampedro, which had an enormous impact, was the one that brought the issue of euthanasia in Spain to the fore today.
 In 1993 Sampedro, a quadriplegic since 1969, made public his wish to be helped to die.
 As he did not get legal permission for this assisted suicide, he asked for the collaboration of eleven people so that each one of them did a part of the process that would lead him to take his own life and thus protect them from being prosecuted.
 On January 11, 1998, his friend Ramona Maneiro left everything ready, including the camera that was going to record the event.
 Sampedro committed suicide the next day.
 In the recording, he reiterated his wish to die, and the agony he suffered after taking the poison was also recorded.
 The police detained Ramona Maneiro, but they had to release her due to lack of evidence.
 Seven years later, when the crime had prescribed, Ramona Maneiro recounted everything that happened.
 In 2004, the film Mar adentro was released, directed by Alejandro Amenábar and starring Javier Bardem in the role of Ramón Sampedro.